NextronSystems/aurora-agent-manual/README.md

 ## Getting Started

-To sart using `Aurora`, simply viste the official website [here](https://www.nextron-systems.com/aurora/#get-aurora) and request your copy.
+To sart using `Aurora`, simply visit the official website [here](https://www.nextron-systems.com/aurora/#get-aurora) and request your copy.

 Documentation with instruction on how to install and use the agent can be found [here](https://aurora-agent-manual.nextron-systems.com/).